svetlins/crafting-interpreters/s1-web/README.md

 This is an implementation of (a subset of) the Lox language as described in [Crafting Interpreters](https://craftinginterpreters.com/).
-It is implemented in a slightly different approach by building on the tree-walker interpreter from the first part of the book but adding bytecode compilation and interpretation from the second part as additional steps.
+It is implemented in a slightly different approach by building on the tree-walker interpreter from the first part of the book but adding bytecode compilation and interpretation from the second part.
 The reason for this is entirely about me getting a better grasp at ideas which are more obscure when presented as part of a single-pass parser-compiler as is done in the second part of the book.

 Currently there are also other notable changes: